arcalot/arcaflow-workflows/basic-examples/sub-workflow-foreach/README.md

 - [`workflow.yaml`](workflow.yaml) -- Defines the workflow input schema, the plugins to run and their data relationships, and the output to present to the user
+- [`subworkflow.yaml`](subworkflow.yaml) -- Defines the subworkflow input schema and the plugins to execute.
 - [`input.yaml`](input.yaml) -- The input parameters that the user provides for running the workflow
 - [`config.yaml`](config.yaml) -- Global config parameters that are passed to the Arcaflow